-My work is created from recycled glass which is kiln formed and layered with colour and designs.
-Old glass can be difficult to work with due to the properties inside and I always try to get the best out of each piece by adapting my design work accordingly.
+My work is created from recycled glass which is layered with colour and designs and then kiln formed.
+Old glass can be difficult to work with due to the different properties inside and I try to get the best out of each piece by adapting each piece accordingly.

-My drawings and photos are added both inside and on the surface of the glass along with precious metal leaf, glass pigments and enamels, all of which are fused into the layers.
-Due to the extreme heat in the kiln these materials alter in colour and texture so it is always interesting to see how a piece has changed after being fired for 24 hours.
+My drawings and photos are fused both inside and onto the surface of the glass along with inclusions such as precious metal leaf, glass pigments and enamels.
+The materials alter in colour and texture in the extreme heat of the kiln and every piece can take several firings as I add more detail so it's interesting to see how they are affected.

-Inspiration is found all around; in the countryside, the city, along the coast and even just in my back garden.
-If I'm not in my workshop, I am often out and about with my camera and sketch book finding new ideas to work on.
+Inspiration is found all around; in the countryside, the city, along the coast or even just in my back garden.
+If I'm not in my workshop or working on my designs I am often out and about with my camera and sketch book finding new ideas.

-I have completed many commissioned pieces both for corporate businesses and as personal requests for special occasions with items ranging from awards to jewellery, large bowls, wall art and sculptural pieces.
+I have completed many commissioned pieces for corporate businesses, universities and as personal requests for special occasions.

 A wide range of my glass work can be found in -